All Conditions & Treatments

 • Tobacco or nicotine use (smoking, vaping, chew, snuff, and nicotine gums or patches)

-• Excess drinking of alcohol.
+• Excessive drinking of alcohol.

 A condition called avascular necrosis (also known as osteonecrosis) occurs in about 10% of lupus patients and is related to steroid use.
 This usually occurs in the hip joints.
 The condition is characterized by reduced blood supply to the bone along with increased swelling and pressure.
 Bone weakens, causing tiny cracks, which lead to joint pain, decreased movement within the joint, and muscle spasm.
 At the end stage, the bone collapses under stress.